yemisprojects/eks-infra/README.md

 6. Prometheus and Grafana
 7. AWS Application Load balancer Controller

-Jenkins should be setup to be scalable and highly available but a single instance is used here for simplicity.
-Review the [documentation](https://www.jenkins.io/doc/book/scaling/architecting-for-scale/) for more information if needed.

 ## Verify EKS access
 Confirm the cluster is created successfully and you can access it with these commands.
 Replace `eksadmin1` with the AWS CLI profile created for the `eksadmin1` user
 ```sh
 aws eks update-kubeconfig --region us-west-2 --name eks-poc --profile <eksadmin1>
 kubectl get nodes
 ```

+## Verify Jenkins access

+Jenkins should be setup to be scalable and highly available but a single instance is used here for simplicity.
+Review the [documentation](https://www.jenkins.io/doc/book/scaling/architecting-for-scale/) for more information if needed.
+Goto the __http://x.x.x.x:8080__ where `x.x.x.x` is the public IP

 ## How to access Grafanna
 An AWS load balancer controller was installed and used to expose the grafana service using the domain name you provided earlier.
 Go to your browser, provide the domain name and login with the default credentials below.